matteoferla/crysalin/README.md

 forming a dodecamer, resulting in a cubic lattice with each steptavidin tetramers forming the vertices, leaving a void for cargo.

-The Rossmann fold binds weakly to Streptavidin beyond the floppy tag and is wobbly.
+The Rossmann fold binds weakly to Streptavidin beyond the tag held via a floppy linker.
+Fortuitously, the complex is stabilised by a sugar, but that is a crystallisation artefact.
 Crystallography >3Å, while AHIR ~1.6Å, Streptavidin ~1.0Å.
 Previous attempts were point-mutants, but need major remodelling.
 Therefore, can new designs be made that bind more strongly and are more rigid?
-Plan: Rosetta Remodel vs. RFdiffusion

 (![parts](images/parts.jpg))

+## People involved
 Project members (Newcastle): Martin Noble, Mathew Martin, Rhianna Rowland Project members (Oxford): Frank von Delft, Michael Fairhead, me (Matteo Ferla)

+## Aim

+Run both RFdiffusion and Rosetta Remodel to generate designs.

+## Methods

+### Summary
+Rosetta Remodel is useful for generating parametrically designed proteins.
+However, very few designs were successful and were outcompeted by RFdiffusion designs which tweaked the Rossmann fold.

+RFdiffusion-AA was tried, but due to its early release status the results were more problematic than RFdiffusion.

+Many iterations were performed.
+Whereas RFdiffusion is for de novo design of whole domains, tweaking the Rossmann fold (primarily resi 41-46,64-66,144-146) was far more successful.

-## Scheme
+## Steps

-* Experiments were given Greek letters
-* Replicates of RFdiffusion were given numbers
-* Replicates of ProteinMPNN were given letters, with the letter Ø for the original polyglycine (control)

-However, as the experiments had minor variations, suffices to the greek letters were used, making the end result a bit of a mess and like this `eta_comboplus_104F.pdb`.

-Steps:

 1. RFdiffusion
 2. Filtering in PyRosetta for clashes in full complex and superposition to template